 "I'm so grateful to be a part of the YMCA.
 From growing up going to Camp Thunderbird decades ago, to having children involved in the Indian Princess program, after-school care, and also the Y-Leaders Program, and everything else we've done in-between and yet to come, Thank You Midlothian Y!"

 Annual Support Campaign

-The Petersburg Family YMCA provides almost $350,000 in assistance to our members and program participants through reduced membership and program fees, and through such programs as YMCA Bright Beginnings and Learn to Swim.
+The Midlothian Family YMCA provides about $670,000 in assistance to our members and program participants through reduced membership and program fees, and through such programs as YMCA Bright Beginnings.
 Your contribution to the Strengthening Communities Fund keeps the Y open to all.

 2013 Strengthening Communities Fund